TM-Vision/tm-digital-robot-publish/docs/INSTALL_UBUNTU.md

     ![](images/20241231165335.png)

-## Next steps
+## Next step

--   Next, please go to [Installation of TM-Digital Robot Extension](INSTALL_EXTENSION.md) for the following steps
+-   Next, please go to [Installation of TM-Digital Robot Extension](INSTALL_EXTENSION.md) for the following step